Secondary Dual Educator Program - Frequently Asked Questions

 - If the prerequisites and tests are not completed before the deadline, can an applicant still be admitted?

 The admissions committee will consider applicants who still have some prerequisites to complete.
 To be considered, applicants must write a plan of completion that demonstrates how they will be able to complete the prerequisites before the program actually begins.
-Applicants who submit passing scores on the tests by the admission deadline will receive preferential treatment.
-All students admitted must have passed tests before student teaching placement.
+Applicants are required to submit passing test scores prior to admissions decisions.

 - How do I determine which subject endorsement to pursue?